20 Questions To Help Students Think Critically About News

 1. In the article, headline, or social share, ‘who’ is saying ‘what’?
 That is, what specific author and publication are making what kind of claim about what topic or ideas?

-2. Is what’s being said fact or opinion?
+2. Is what’s being stated or claimed fact or opinion?

 3. Does this headline seem true?
 (This is especially critical for ‘fact-based’ headlines.)
 If so, by whose standards?
 Who would disagree with it and why?
 How can it be fact-checked?
 Is the author using ‘grey areas’ of ‘truth’ in a way that seems designed to cause a stir, cast doubt, influence thinking, or otherwise change the opinion of readers?